SvelteKit on Vercel

 These environment variables will be available to your project automatically, and you can enable or disable them in your project settings on Vercel.
 See our Environment Variables docs to learn how.

 SvelteKit allows you to import environment variables, but separates them into different modules based on whether they're dynamic or static, and whether they're private or public.
-For example, the '$env/static/private' module exposes environment variables that don't change, and should not be shared publicly.
+For example, the '$env/static/private' module exposes environment variables that don't change, and that you should not share publicly.

-System Environment Variables are private and should never be exposed to the frontend client, which means you can only import them from '$env/static/private' or '$env/dynamic/private'.
+System Environment Variables are private and you should never expose them to the frontend client.
+This means you can only import them from '$env/static/private' or '$env/dynamic/private'.

 The example below exposes VERCEL_COMMIT_REF, a variable that exposes the name of the branch associated with your project's deployment, to a load function for a Svelte layout: